alexmerser/Tweeter/README.markdown

 Tweeter
 =======

 Clone of Twitter using Python and the Flask micro web framework.
-Direct port of the [ruby version of Retwis](http://github.com/danlucraft/retwis.rb)  by Daniel Lucraft.
+Live example at http://tweeterrr.herokuapp.com/

 Requirements
 ------------